Dragonfly Cloud is now available in the AWS Marketplace - learn more

 Redis is an amazing technology that has been utilized by millions of developers to get a cache up and running quickly.
 We built Dragonfly so developers would have something just as easy to use, but with better performance as well as being much more reliable.

 Making the easy switch from Redis to Dragonfly is a great one-step solution to solving Redis’ scalability and saturation issues.
-You can get started easily in just a few minutes by running a Dockerized version of Dragonfly and calling it with exactly the same commands you would use to call Redis.
+By running a Dockerized version of Dragonfly and calling it with the same commands you use to call Redis, you can easily start in just a few minutes.
+Alternatively, if you prefer a managed service and want an even simpler way to get started, Dragonfly Cloud is ready for you as well.

 Stay up to date on all things Dragonfly